xut806/AC215_ByteBites/README.md

    ![Dashboard](./screenshots/dashboard.png)

 ## CI & Testing

+* note: `ocr-vm` and `llm-vm` folders are excluded because they are work-in-progress directories.

 ### Testing Tools Used
 - **PyTest**: Used for running unit, integration, and system tests.
 - **pytest-cov**: Used for generating code coverage reports.